Anduh/SublimeSettings/README.md

 ## Emmet

 Emmet is a package that can speed up writing code, and you can easily add your own abbrevations/snippets for it.
 When you write the keyword and press tab, Sublime's Emmet package will autocomplete to the corresponding code snippet.
-I've added the following abbrevations that I felt are useful:
+Here is the few first I added(check the file to see all changes):

 * `datas` becomes `<span data-i18n=""></span>`
 * `char` becomes `<charmancer></charmancer>`